 Of all the fairy tales in existence, the one of “Aladdin and the Magic Lamp” has remained the most popular, though few versions have enjoyed the same sort of success as Disney’s 1992 animated feature that has been entertaining children of all ages for more than 25 years.
+One exception, of course, might very well be the recent live action version starring Will Smith as Genie (a role made famous by Robin Williams in the original), which has pulled in over $1 billion.
+And for which talks have begun regarding a sequel.

 Twenty-seven years ago it was a whole new world, especially for Disney animation.
 The studio was coming off of the one-two success of The Little Mermaid and Beauty and the Beast and, in its search for another fairytale to bring to animated life, they turned their attention to Aladdin.
 On the surface, it’s about a street urchin who finds a genie that he uses to turn him into a prince all in an attempt to win the heart of the princess Jasmine.
 On a deeper level, though, it’s about being true to yourself and finding the magic within (don’t puke — it’s not nearly as sappy as that sounds).